Alleged Video Of Chris Brown Punching Tampa Nightclub Photographer Prompts Police Investigation

 — TMZ (@TMZ) April 18, 2017

-In a Facebook post, AJA Channelside released the following statement:
+In a Facebook post, AJA Channelside released the following statement.

 “Incidents like the ones caused by Chris Brown and his team are very sad to see.
 As everyone witnessed, he showed up to the club at around 1:30 a.m.
-After only a few minutes of being there, Chris Brown himself and his team assaulted our club photographer and proceeded to walk out of the venue.”
+After only a few minutes of being there, Chris Brown himself and his team assaulted our club photographer and proceeded to walk out of the venue.

 “AJA Channelside and our employees apologize for the inconvenience.
 Assault charges were pressed and we are dealing with the proper authorities accordingly.
 We appreciate your constant support.”